techidaily/site-discover-help/source/_posts/step-by-step-guide-for-saving-your-installed-programs-list-on-windows-111087.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://instagram-videos.techidaily.com/new-4-seamless-steps-to-posting-and-uploading-gifs-on-instagram/"><u>[New] 4 Seamless Steps to Posting & Uploading GIFs on Instagram</u></a></li>
-<li><a href="https://article-files.techidaily.com/updated-2024-approved-ideal-internet-spots-curated-custom-tones-downloads/"><u>[Updated] 2024 Approved Ideal Internet Spots Curated Custom Tones Downloads</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/updated-innovating-your-approach-a-compre-written-by-an-industry-expert-on-effective-youtube-banner-strategies-for-advertisers/"><u>[Updated] Innovating Your Approach A Compre Written by an Industry Expert on Effective YouTube Banner Strategies for Advertisers</u></a></li>
-<li><a href="https://location-fake.techidaily.com/3utools-virtual-location-not-working-on-samsung-galaxy-m54-5g-fix-now-drfone-by-drfone-virtual-android/"><u>3uTools Virtual Location Not Working On Samsung Galaxy M54 5G?
-Fix Now | Dr.fone</u></a></li>
-<li><a href="https://discover-help.techidaily.com/elevate-your-pixel-6-experience-with-these-beautiful-crisp-hd-backgrounds-curated-by-yl-computing/"><u>Elevate Your Pixel ^6 Experience with These Beautiful, Crisp HD Backgrounds – Curated by YL Computing</u></a></li>
-<li><a href="https://discover-help.techidaily.com/expert-guide-steps-to-resolve-hard-drive-problems-tech-solutions-by-yl/"><u>Expert Guide: Steps to Resolve Hard Drive Problems - Tech Solutions by YL</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-show-wi-fi-password-on-infinix-smart-7-hd-by-drfone-android/"><u>How to Show Wi-Fi Password on Infinix Smart 7 HD</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/how-to-transfer-music-from-samsung-galaxy-a24-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Music from Samsung Galaxy A24 to iPod | Dr.fone</u></a></li>
+<li><a href="https://facebook-video-footage.techidaily.com/new-2024-approved-discover-how-to-design-dynamic-youtube-music-playlists/"><u>[New] 2024 Approved Discover How to Design Dynamic YouTube Music Playlists</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/all-things-you-need-to-know-about-wipe-datafactory-reset-for-google-pixel-7a-drfone-by-drfone-reset-android-reset-android/"><u>All Things You Need to Know about Wipe Data/Factory Reset For Google Pixel 7a | Dr.fone</u></a></li>
+<li><a href="https://digital-screen-recording.techidaily.com/enhanced-video-calls-innovative-approaches-4/"><u>Enhanced Video Calls Innovative Approaches #4</u></a></li>
+<li><a href="https://win-able.techidaily.com/expert-tips-to-fix-opening-issues-with-your-nvidia-display-tool/"><u>Expert Tips to Fix Opening Issues with Your NVIDIA Display Tool</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-unova-stone-pokemon-go-evolution-list-and-how-catch-them-for-oppo-reno-10-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Unova Stone Pokémon Go Evolution List and How Catch Them For Oppo Reno 10 5G | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-4-feasible-ways-to-fake-location-on-facebook-for-your-oppo-a18-drfone-by-drfone-virtual-android/"><u>In 2024, 4 Feasible Ways to Fake Location on Facebook For your Oppo A18 | Dr.fone</u></a></li>
-<li><a href="https://discover-help.techidaily.com/revamping-windows-clock-appearance-with-ease-tips-and-tricks-from-yl-computing/"><u>Revamping Windows Clock Appearance with Ease - Tips & Tricks From YL Computing</u></a></li>
+<li><a href="https://discover-help.techidaily.com/step-by-step-guide-accessing-and-opening-excel-files-on-your-pc-tips-from-yl-computing/"><u>Step-by-Step Guide: Accessing and Opening Excel Files on Your PC - Tips From YL Computing</u></a></li>
-<li><a href="https://some-skills.techidaily.com/superior-software-for-beat-alteration-tech-for-2024/"><u>Superior Software for Beat Alteration Tech for 2024</u></a></li>
-<li><a href="https://discover-help.techidaily.com/understanding-the-reasons-behind-your-pcs-freezes-and-crashes-a-comprehensive-guide-by-yl-computing/"><u>Understanding the Reasons Behind Your PC's Freezes and Crashes: A Comprehensive Guide by YL Computing</u></a></li>
+<li><a href="https://discover-help.techidaily.com/stunning-mercedes-benz-cla-45-wallpaper-collections-by-yl-computing-high-quality-vehicle-imagery/"><u>Stunning Mercedes-Benz CLA 45 Wallpaper Collections by YL Computing - High Quality Vehicle Imagery</u></a></li>
+<li><a href="https://discover-help.techidaily.com/the-grand-canals-influence-on-the-growth-of-the-tang-empire-a-deep-dive-with-yl-computing-and-yl-software-expertise/"><u>The Grand Canal's Influence on the Growth of the Tang Empire: A Deep Dive with YL Computing & YL Software Expertise</u></a></li>
+<li><a href="https://discover-help.techidaily.com/why-isnt-my-computer-starting-up-exploring-motherboard-issues-with-yl-software/"><u>Why Isn't My Computer Starting Up?
+Exploring Motherboard Issues with YL Software</u></a></li>
 </ul></div>